rpottsoh/My-Exercism-Delphi-Solutions/delphi/circular-buffer/README.md

 When the buffer is full an error will be raised, alerting the client that further writes are blocked until a slot becomes free.

-The client can opt to overwrite the oldest data with a forced write.
+When the buffer is full, the client can opt to overwrite the oldest data with a forced write.
 In this case, two more elements — A & B — are added and they overwrite the 3 & 4:

     [6][7][8][9][A][B][5]

-Finally, if two elements are now removed then what would be returned is not 3 & 4 but 5 & 6 because A & B overwrote the 3 & the 4 yielding the
+3 & 4 have been replaced by A & B making 5 now the oldest data in the buffer.
+Finally, if two elements are removed then what would be returned is 5 & 6 yielding the buffer:
-buffer with:

     [ ][7][8][9][A][B][ ]

+Because there is space available, if the client again uses overwrite to store C & D then the space where 5 & 6 were stored previously will be used not the location of 7 & 8.
+7 is still the oldest element and the buffer is once again full.

+    [D][7][8][9][A][B][C]

 ## Testing

 In order to run the tests for this track, you will need to install DUnitX.
-Please see [installation](http://www.exercism.io/languages/delphi/installing) instructions for more information.
+Please see the [installation](http://www.exercism.io/languages/delphi/installation) instructions for more information.

 ### Loading Exercises into Delphi